 Abram is called the Father of the Faith because he underwent the greatest trial.
 That of sacrificing his only Son, offered by God in his old age.
 And Abraham sacrifices Isaac.
 Abraham believes in God.
 Tertullian said that to believe is absurd.
 God stops Abraham when he is about to slaughter Isaac, and from that moment on, for this act, God will reward him thousands of times in Abraham’s age.
-Abram had a faith of millions.
+Abram had the faith of millions.

 Abraham receives the command from the mouth of God.
 There is an encounter between Abraham and God.
 Abraham was a man in whom God found humility and faith.
 He found inner readiness towards Him.
 Abraham had an open heart toward his Creator.
-Abraham was a pure man, without heavy sins.
+Abraham was a pure man without heavy sins.

 Is Abraham the father of faith?

 Abraham is the father of faith for the sacrifice he brought to God.
 When he wanted to sacrifice Isaac.
-Paul also calls Abraham the father of Jesus, who comes into the world and did not take the nature of angels.
+Paul also calls Abraham the father of Jesus, who came into the world and did not take the nature of angels.
 But the seed of Abraham he took, that he might be like unto the brethren in all things.

 The Bible tells us that God’s first conversation with Abraham was when he was in Ur.
 Terah took his son Abram, Lot, the son of Haran, his son’s son, and Sarai, his daughter-in-law, his son Abram’s wife.
 And they went out together from Ur of Chaldea to the land of Canaan.

 - Arabian Desert- Is the Arabian Desert the place Abraham went to?